-My approach to therapy offers a collaborative, safe space where you will be supported to learn to listen to your pain in a way that brings you into more fulfilling connection with yourself, your relationships, and your world.
+I offer a collaborative space where you will be supported to learn to listen to your pain in a way that brings you into more fulfilling connection with yourself, your relationships, and your world.
 Because connecting more deeply with the truth of your experience takes courage and vulnerability, my approach will also empower you to discover your own strength and set your own pace.
 Our relationship will be rooted in trust, imagination, and fierce respect for the journey you’re on.
-Along the healing path, we will emphasize feeding the spirit, seeing from the heart, and reconnecting to your own natural rhythms.

-My approach is integrative: I draw from multiple therapeutic styles to adapt to each client’s needs.
-My influences include relational-cultural therapy, Gestalt therapy, feminist therapy, ecopsychology, Buddhist psychology, humanistic psychology, liberation psychology, and depth-oriented approaches.
+My approach is a fusion of many therapeutic styles.
+My primary influences are Gestalt therapy, feminist therapy, and Buddhist and humanistic psychology.
 I am also trained in EMDR and Mindfulness-Based Stress Reduction (MBSR).
-Therapy jargon can be mystifying – feel free to ask me for the scoop on any of these terms!
 Please see the Services + Fees section of the website for details regarding the types of concerns clients typically work on with me.